Crimson-bellied woodpecker: Feeding

 The crimson-bellied woodpecker's diet is mostly adults and larvae of large beetles, though other insects are also taken.
 It usually forages near the ground on the trunks of large trees, by itself or in pairs, hammering and probing to reach the prey.

 Breeding

-The crimson-bellied woodpecker's breeding season appears to include March to May in Panama and September to April in Colombia and Ecuador.
+The crimson-bellied woodpecker's breeding season appears to include September to April in Colombia and Ecuador.
 Nothing else is known about its breeding biology.

 Vocal and non-vocal sounds

 The crimson-bellied woodpecker's song is "a repetition of harsh, nasal, squeaky but loud eer notes".
 Its call is "a loud stk! st-kr-r-r-r-r-r-r".
-The nominate subspecies drums with "a fast drumroll of 3–4 loud raps" and C. h. splendens drums with "a rapid, heavy double rap".
+It drums with "a fast drumroll of 3–4 loud raps".

 Status

-The IUCN follows HBW taxonomy and so has assessed the two subspecies of the crimson-bellied woodpecker separately.
-It has assessed the nominate "crimson-bellied" as being of Least Concern.
+The IUCN has assessed the crimson-bellied as being of Least Concern.
 It has a large range, but its population size is not known and is believed to be decreasing.
 No immediate threats have been identified.
-It has assessed the "splendid" C. h. splendens as Near Threatened.
-It too has a large range and an unknown population size that is believed to be decreasing.
-Clearance of mature forest for human habitation, farming, ranching, mining, and timber are the known threats, though no one of them predominates.